sinanisler/Template/readme.md

 open source theme to solve most common problems without plugins... 😎

+## WHY
+I already use most of this features when I make client projects but I code everything in the projects usualy.

+With this theme My aim is to create a setting page to show all the features and options for normal users to get super powers.

 if it is possible why not make it?

 Feature list TBD...

 ## Core